ChrisWoodgate/chriswoodgate.github.io/_pages/publications.md

 {% endfor %}

 <h2> Preprints </h2>
-Below is a list of my current preprints.
+Below is a list of my current preprints available on the <a href="https://arxiv.org" style="color:#52adc8;">arXiv</a> (These are articles which have not yet been peer-reviewed.)
+Note that this will not always be a comprehensive list of the articles I currently have under review; particularly when I am working as part of a larger collaboration, it may not be possible to share a preprint of an article to be shared ahead of its publication by a journal.

 {% for post in site.publications reversed %}
   {% if post.published == 'preprint' %}